adc-connect/adcc/docs/installation.rst

 BLAS library installed.
 This library is reasonably wide-spread, so there is a good chance it may already be installed on your system.

-If not you can easily install it using the package manager of your choice / operating system.
+If not, you can easily install it using the package manager of your choice / operating system.
 For example **on Debian and Ubuntu** ``sudo apt-get install libopenblas-base`` should do and **on MacOS** try using `Homebrew <https://brew.sh/>`_ with